 The technical requirement of setting up a decent photobooth really aren’t all that tricky.
 All you need is a fixed light source, wide angle lens and clean background wider than the lens.
 That is why automated photo booth solutions exploded in the mid 00’s.
 All it took was the introduction of low cost networked tablets to really bring the technology together.

-Yet despite hundreds of these well function and low cost solutions entering the market over a decade ago, there are still no dog photo booths.
-This seems like an obvious and giant niche to fill, that is until you realize that a lack of tech and tools were never a problem.
+But despite hundreds of these well function and low cost solutions entering the market over a decade ago, there are still no dog photo booths.
+This seems like an obvious and giant niche to fill, that is until you realize that a lack of tech and tools were never the problem in the first place.

 Yappy Hour Photo Booth Alternatives for Community Managers